The Flensburg Research Funding Program (FPFF) was developed by Europa-Universität Flensburg to promote research.

 The Committee for Research and Knowledge Transfer offers financial support to enable scholars to attend conferences and academic seminars (which also supports networking).

-The Committee for Research and Knowledge Transfer provides publication support for dissertations and postdoctoral theses.
+The Committee for Research and Knowledge Transfer provides publication support for dissertations and postdoctoral theses, see information sheet.

 Funding to publish open-access journal articles is provided by the Committee for Research and Knowledge Transfer using funds from the State Publication Fund.